 So, why so much excitement and desperation for Skype especially by Facebook and Google ?
 Google is pouring in mobile phone market with Android and Facebook phone is on its way.
 The “communication” has become a major aspect for both the companies and being completely software driven platform, Skype integration will be seamless and much more productive for Google as well as for Facebook.
 There are many more features, like IP based video conference and video chat, where Skype adds much value.
 And for Google Android, it will the best bet to pull down its arch rival – iPhone.

-Even for Skype, despite of being a dominant force in Internet telephony over the years, it needs to embrace newer forms of communication such as Facebook, Twitter or any other prominent social media platform.
+Even for Skype, despite being a dominant force in Internet telephony over the years, it needs to embrace newer forms of communication such as Facebook, Twitter or any other prominent social media platform.

 If the possible tie-ups take shape by any of the ways, one this is certain – a new form communication which will overwhelm the combined experience of social media, IP based visual chat and mobile.